 What is ANSI X12 Standard?On September 8, 2020 by Karthikeyan Mani Kannan

 The ANSI X12 EDI standard was developed by the Accredited Standards Committee ( ASC ) in 1979.
 The ASC is a standards organization chartered and supervised by the ANSI ( American National Standards Institute ).
-The X12 standard was developed by ANSI to design uniform standards for multi-industry electronic exchange of documents.
-While the ANSI X12 was initially developed to cater to the various industries across North America, thousands of companies worldwide started using this EDI standard because of its increase in popularity.
+The X12 standard was developed by ANSI to design uniform standards for the multi-industry electronic exchange of documents.
+While the ANSI X12 was initially developed to cater to various industries across North America, thousands of companies worldwide started using this EDI standard because of its increase in popularity.

 The X12 allows companies to transfer electronic documents without compatibility or security issues.
 The X12 maintains a standardized electronic data transfer system, improving the efficiency of communications between businesses.